dpcairns/react-famous-cats/labs/LAB-01/MOB-LAB-01.md

 Make a separate template function (using DDD process) for your header.
 It doesn't take any data, but can still return html (which can be made into DOM).
+Call it `templateHeader` or something that won't conflict with image template.
 Import, call, and append DOM in `index.js`

 ---